WillemNieuwenhuis/folderowner/readme.md

     dir /qs <folder>
 ```

+> [!Note]
+> Depending on the shell being used the formatting of the list can differ.
+TCC and CMD are now supported

 It is assumed that the output of the command is captured in a file.
 This files can
 then be passed to the application.